Homeowners Association of La Casa, Inc.

 - Water softeners, water conditioning/treatment systems, and large propane tanks installed outside the home must be placed out of view and approved in writing by Park Management.

 - Privacy panels are allowed along the carport with prior written Management approval.
 Lattice work, screen, Florida glass, vinyl, wood, or trellises are acceptable.
+No tarpaulin may be used.

 - All manufactured homes set up in La Casa shall conform to all state and local codes.
-Certain additions to the unit are permitted upon written request and prior written approval by the Board and shall meet all state and local codes including obtaining construction permits where required.

 - A homeowner shall be allowed to replace a home on a “tight lot” as long as the width of the new home does not exceed that of the one it replaces.
 Any exceptions must be approved in writing by the Board of Directors prior to such replacement.